 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Iguazu Falls: Taller than Niagara and twice as wide, Iguazú Falls is situated in a beautiful subtropical forest, home to more than 450 species of birds, including toucans and parrots, as well as butterflies, orchids, and endangered jaguars.
-3 Days from $2,790 per person.
-Please contact ExpeditionTrips for details.
+Taller than Niagara and twice as wide, Iguazú Falls is situated in a beautiful subtropical forest, home to more than 450 species of birds, including toucans and parrots, and butterflies, orchids, and endangered jaguars.
+3 Days.

-Airfare; extensions; passport and visa expenses; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as premium alcoholic beverages, email and laundry; optional extensions; fuel surcharge may apply.
+Airfare; passport and visa expenses; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as Internet, and laundry; optional extensions; premium alcohol; fuel surcharge may apply.